Last Updated on: 29th May 2023, 03:18 pm

 - When it seems comfortable, start putting your hand in the cage.

 - Hold some treats in your hands so that it’ll approach.

 - Maintain this routine for several days.

 This will teach them to respond to you and trust your judgment.
-This also provides interaction between you, so your conure mentally integrates you into its flock.
+This also provides interaction between you, so the conure accepts you into its flock.
+You can start by:

 - Pressing your finger against its lower chest.

-- It’ll step up to your finger.
+- It’ll step up to the finger.